hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 A few of your fellow-countrymen in Bengal have criticised what they call a new development of Hinduism.
 And well they may.
-For Hinduism is only just now penetrating into Bengal, where so long the whole idea of religion was a bundle of Deshâchâras (local customs) as to eating and drinking and marriage.
+For Hinduism is only just now penetrating into Bengal, where so long the whole idea of religion was a bundle of Deshāchāras (local customs) as to eating and drinking and marriage.

-This short paper has not space for the discussion of such a big subject as to whether the view of Hinduism, which the disciples of Ramakrishna have been preaching all over India, was according to the "Sad-Shâstras" or not.
+This short paper has not space for the discussion of such a big subject as to whether the view of Hinduism, which the disciples of Ramakrishna have been preaching all over India, was according to the "Sad-Shāstras" or not.
 But I will give a few hints to our critics, which may help them in understanding our position better.

-In the first place, I never contended that a correct idea of Hinduism can be gathered from the writings of Kâshidâsa or Krittivâsa, though their words are "Amrita Samâna" (like nectar), and those that hear them are "Punyavâns" (virtuous).
-But we must go to Vedic and Dârshanika authorities, and to the great Acharyas and their disciples all over India.
+In the first place, I never contended that a correct idea of Hinduism can be gathered from the writings of Kāshidāsa or Krittivāsa, though their words are "Amrita Samāna" (like nectar), and those that hear them are "Punyavāns" (virtuous).
+But we must go to Vedic and Dārshanika authorities, and to the great Acharyas and their disciples all over India.

-If, brethren, you begin with the Sutras of Gautama, and read his theories about the Âptas (inspired) in the light of the commentaries of Vâtsyâyana, and go up to the Mimâmsakas with Shabara and other commentators, and find out what they say about the अलौकिकप्रत्यक्षम् (supersensuous realisation), and who are Aptas, and whether every being can become an Apta or not, and that the proof of the
+If, brethren, you begin with the Sutras of Gautama, and read his theories about the Âptas (inspired) in the light of the commentaries of Vātsyāyana, and go up to the Mimāmsakas with Shabara and other commentators, and find out what they say about the अलौकिकप्रत्यक्षम् (supersensuous realisation), and who are Aptas, and whether every being can become an Apta or not, and that the proof of the